 Another tip is to note down how much water you drank and the time on a piece of paper or your mobile phone notepad.
-You can also set the alarm for every three hours to act as a reminder to
+You can also set the alarm for every three hours to act as a reminder to drink water.

 On the other hand, if you find yourself needing to go to the washroom every 5 to 10 minutes, it’s a sign that you need to slow down on your water intake for a bit.